 Unlike past generations, you no longer have to journey far from the city to rest and relax at one of Japan’s onsen, or natural hot springs.
 Drilling into Tokyo’s volcanic crust provided Tokyoites with their own access to the springs.
 Inns and spas sprang up around some of them, while city officials left others left as simple public baths.
 There are options for all budgets located throughout and around the city.

-Tip for tattooed travelers: There’s a slim chance you’re a mobster.
+Tip for tattooed travelers: There’s a slim chance you’d be taken for a mobster.
 But onsen managers may ask you to cover your tattoos or even deny access due to past problems with the yakuza.

 9. Shop for Cute & Weird Things